defun-games/claylib/README.md

 ## Current Status
 The project should be considered **beta**.
 Development is active and API's are subject to change.

-`claylib/ll` should be highly usable, as a thin wrapper over Raylib.
-Only Raylib and Raymath are included, so you will be missing things like 2D physics, but you can always use other libraries for that.
+`claylib/ll` should be highly usable, as a thin wrapper over Raylib and Raymath.
+Raygui is sparsely tested but probably usable if you know what you're doing; Lispification and examples are in progress.

 For `claylib`, you're best off reviewing the examples as a survey of what's done and what's not.
 2D support is largely complete; 3D support is a bit more iffy.
 If any piece is particularly important to you, please file an [issue](https://github.com/defun-games/claylib/issues) and we will prioritize it!